You are in Oslo, Norway

 they could not go out of fashion either.
 They would not age, because they

 were essentially timeless (30, 76).
-The functional language of forms was making it
+The functional language of forms, it was suggested, was making it

 in the fashion-based changes of forms, as well as the aesthetic masquerade

 of false facades, driven by the chase for social prestige.
-Functionalism (in the eyes of the functionalists themselves)
+Functionalism, in the eyes of functionalists themselves,

 was simply showing the way back to natural, necessary forms appropriate